Newborn Screening Information for Families:

 Frequently Asked Questions

 The blood spot screening process takes a few days.
 Once complete, all results are mailed to the hospital or out-of-hospital birth provider who collected the screen.
-If your baby has a positive or abnormal result, our staff will also contact your baby's doctor or clinic as soon as possible.
+If your baby has an abnormal (positive or bordeline) result, our staff will also contact your baby's doctor or clinic as soon as possible.
 Your baby's doctor will then contact you to discuss next steps.
 If the results show that your baby may have sickle cell trait, we will also mail you a letter directly that explains the result and what you should do next.

 We encourage all parents to ask their baby's doctor about screening results at the first well-child visit.